In this week’s Tom’s Tips, Tom reminds you that customers really want to hear from customers.

-Tom Jennings, the VP of Professional Development for the WFCA, presents short video tips for improving your customer service and optimizing your staff performance.
+Tom Jennings, Retail Training Expert, presents short video tips for improving your customer service and optimizing your staff performance.
 In the end, it’s all about understanding the importance of being 1% better than your competition.

 - next ›